lunaprise/Lunaprise/README.md

 # Blockchain Authentication

-Visit the only authorized source for certification and authentication including blockchain inscriptions of artists and artifacts and art purces sent to the moon at: https://verify.spaceblue.club
+Visit the only authorized source for certification and authentication including blockchain inscriptions of artists and artifacts and art pieces sent to the moon at: https://verify.spaceblue.club

-Note: Metadata, and blockchain authentication will commence being added to the above verification site during Fall,2024.
+# Note: Metadata and blockchain authentication will commence being added to the above verification site during Fall,2024.